syncfusion-content/maui-docs/MAUI/Expander/overview.md

 documentation: ug
 ---

-# Expander (New)
+# Overview of Expander (SfExpander)

-The .NET MAUI Expander is a layout control capable of loading any UI view in both header and content sections.
+The .NET MAUI Expander (SfExpander) is a layout control capable of loading any UI view in both header and content sections.
 By simply tapping the header, users can effortlessly expand or collapse the control.

 ## Key features